 Who’s doing it right: Citibank

-International banking pillar, Citibank, has recently starting making use of collaborative work spaces in several of their larger international offices.
+International banking pillar, Citibank, has recently started making use of collaborative workspaces in several of their larger international offices.
 And they’re not the only one.
 Other large companies like Google are giving their team members the option of working in a collaborative space, particularly when working on projects or other shared tasks.

 9. Support community involvement